Building and Naming Facilities

 A. Key Elements

 These procedures will be followed for all Capital Improvement Plan projects that involve the building of a new school, new administrative building, or major renovations to an existing school or administrative building.
-The School Board (hereinafter “School Board” or “Board”) will identify the key elements that should exist in the facility, which include, but are not limited
+The School Board (hereinafter “School Board” or “Board”) will identify the key elements that should exist in the facility, which include, but are not limited to, the following:

 - The level of instruction or type of program to be accommodated by the new facility;